 - We might personalise our communications to you (e.g. by looking at donations you’ve already given us and sorting them by date, subject, frequency and amount) and use this to decide if and when we ask you again.
 It makes communications more relevant to you and is based on behaviour – not by purchasing data from outside sources.

 - You can read some more examples of us using data under ‘legitimate interest’ here.

-- When dealing with your personal information we will at all times comply with the Data Protection Act 1998, its replacement from May 2018 the General Data Protection Regulations, and any other applicable legislation.
+- When dealing with your personal information we will at all times comply with the Data Protection Act 2018, and any other applicable legislation.